 - Fine Arts/Humanities: 6-9 hours

-- a.
-Courses transferred from these institutions go to the office responsible for transfer student services who makes a determination about whether transfer courses meet the Curriculum and Policies
+a.
+Courses transferred from these institutions go to the office responsible for transfer student services which makes a determination about whether transfer courses met the core curricular area requirement using rubrics approved by the Council on Core Curriculum and Policies.

-- c.
+c.
 The office responsible for transfer student services makes the decision about core course equivalency.
-These decisions may be applied to the COuncil on Core Curriculum and Policies, who makes the final decision.
+These decisions may be appealed to the Council on Core Curriculum and Policies, which makes the final decision.
 The Council on Core Curriculum and Policies will determine rules by which it will manage appeals.

 In order to facilitate the progress of transfer students within their majors toward a baccalaureate degree, departments offering undergraduate degrees are hereby authorized to revise graduation requirements for transfer students within the constraints described below:

-- To be eligible for a Transflex modification, a student must transfer in to UA Little Rock at least 12 college-level credits.
+1. To be eligible for a Transflex modification, a student must transfer into UALR at least 12 college-level credits.

-*While students entering UA Little Rock with a high number of semester credit hours (75 or more) in transfer should be given the benefit of a broad interpretation regarding satisfaction of core requirements, the state specified 35-hour core would be applicable.
+*While students entering UALR with a high number of semester credit hours (75 or more) in transfer should be given the benefit of a broad interpretation regarding satisfaction of core requirements, the state specified 35-hour core would be applicable.

 Course Transfer Policy